srihareendra/HR-Analytics/provision-resources/provision-resources.md

 ## Required Artifacts

-- A public IP address for the Database
 - IDCS Access Token to provision an analytics instance as part of the stack.
 - Necessary permissions to provision the stack in a compartment.